Molitor Novum Desk Lamp

 Manufacturer: Molitor, Kurt Zeisse Elektro-Industrie, Berlin, Germany.

-Other versions: This desk lamp was also produced in red, green, black… The Molitor Novum desk lamp can also be used as a wall lamp.
+Other versions: This desk or table lamp was also produced in red, green, black… The Molitor Novum desk lamp can also be used as a wall lamp.
 A recess is provided.

 Molitor was one of the brands used by Kurt Zeisse Elektro-Industrie.
 The company used many brand names.
 Names used were: Benda, Bendus, Diplomat, Duplo, Excellent, Favorit, Fortschritt, Rekord, Senator, Spezial, Sozius and Superba.
 Kurt Zeisse elektro-industrie was founded in between the two World Wars.
 Molitor only produced industrial lighting fixtures, desk lamps, office lighting, drawing board lights and so on.